Mohsina-Ahmed/Cloud-Reliability-Project/README.md

 ## Project Overview

-In this project, our team was commissioned by a organisation that delivers software and services to several veterinary hospitals.
-Our primary goal was to enhance the reliability of their existing application, HOSP, while ensuring its core functionality remained intact.
-Additionally, we undertook the responsibility of implementing various improvements and incorporating new features to elevate the overall user experience.
+In this project, our team collaborated with an organization providing software and services to multiple veterinary hospitals.
+The main objective was to improve the reliability of their current application, HOSP, while preserving its core functionality.
+We also took on the task of introducing enhancements and integrating new features to enhance the overall user experience.

-## The HOSP system
+## The HOSP system (Load balancer and API documentation)

-Unfortunately we didnt have access to the source code due to a licensing issue, but we did have access to the load balancer on AWS and the API documentation.</br>
+Regrettably, we lacked access to the source code due to licensing constraints.
+However, we did have entry to the load balancer on AWS and comprehensive API documentation</br>
 ![HOSP Diagram](/diagrams/HOSP-diagram.jpg)

 ## Approach and Investigation

-Our initial focus was on enhancing the system's reliability.
-To address user reported issues, we delved into the problem by utilising Amazon CloudWatch to analyse the application logs.
-Through this investigation, we discovered a significant volume of failed API requests occurring at the server endpoints.
-This crucial insight allowed us to pinpoint the root causes of the issues users were experiencing.
+Our primary concentration was on fortifying the system's reliability.
+In response to user-reported issues, we probed into the matter using Amazon CloudWatch to scrutinize the application logs.
+This exploration unveiled a notable surge in unsuccessful API requests at the server endpoints.
+This pivotal revelation empowered us to identify the underlying triggers of the challenges faced by users.

 ## Implementation of NGINX Reverse Proxy Server

-To tackle the challenge of failed API requests, we implemented an NGINX reverse proxy server deployed on an AWS EC2 instance.
-This strategic deployment was designed to automatically retry the failed requests, resulting in a remarkable reduction in the overall number of failures.
-By leveraging this solution, we effectively enhanced the system's resilience and ensured a smoother user experience.
+In addressing the issue of unsuccessful API requests, we introduced an NGINX reverse proxy server deployed on an AWS EC2 instance.
+Two NGINX servers operated concurrently in this approach, strategically engineered to initiate automatic retries for failed requests (500/502).
+The outcome was a substantial decrease in the overall failure rate.
+Through the implementation of this solution, we successfully bolstered the system's resilience, leading to a more seamless user experience.
+We encountered a challenge when attempting to integrate SSL certificates with NGINX, as the one obtained from ACM was incompatible for use with NGINX.
+Consequently, we transitioned to CloudFront to address this issue.

 ![dashboard](/diagrams/dashboard.png)

-## Implemented Improvements
+## Implemented Improvements Tickets

-With the system's reliability significantly enhanced, we shifted our focus to implementing several crucial improvements:
+With the system's reliability significantly enhanced, we shifted our focus to implementing several crucial improvements tickets:

 1. **Enhanced Security with HTTPS:**
-   To reinforce the system's security, we prioritised implementing the HTTPS protocol.
-This crucial step involved deploying an AWS CloudFront CDN and enforcing encrypted communication across all traffic.
-By transitioning to HTTPS, we significantly enhanced data privacy and ensured the safeguarding of sensitive information exchanged within the system.
+   To bolster the security of the system, our primary focus was on implementing the HTTPS protocol.
+This pivotal initiative entailed the deployment of an AWS CloudFront CDN to enforce encrypted communication throughout all traffic.
+The shift to HTTPS played a crucial role in elevating data privacy, ensuring the protection of sensitive information exchanged within the system.

-    Collaborating closely with corporate IT, we planned the migration process.
-Our objective was to minimize downtime during the transition to the new domain.
-We directed traffic to the new HTTPS-enabled domain, maintaining uninterrupted service for users while fortifying the system's overall security.
+   In close collaboration with corporate IT, we meticulously strategized the migration process with the aim of minimizing downtime during the transition to the new domain.
+Effectively directing traffic to the newly secured HTTPS-enabled domain, we ensured uninterrupted service for users, simultaneously strengthening the overall security of the system.

-2. **X-Ray Results Integration:**
+2. **Screening Results Integration:**
-   Responding to a specific request from hospital nurses, we introduced a feature enabling the saving of X-Ray results directly within the patient notes.
-Previously, these results were not archived on the HOSP server, and this enhancement streamlined the process, providing a comprehensive patient record.
-To achieve this, we developed a sophisticated solution leveraging AWS Lambda and Python.
-We crafted a Lambda function capable of capturing the API response from the screening server.
+   In response to a specific request from hospital nurses, we implemented a feature that facilitated the direct saving of screening results into patient notes.
+Previously, these results lacked archival on the HOSP server, and our enhancement streamlined the process, contributing to a more comprehensive patient record.

+   To realize this improvement, we devised an intricate solution leveraging AWS Lambda and Python.
+We developed a Lambda function with the capability to capture the API response from the screening server.
 Subsequently, the function initiated a new POST request back to the patient notes endpoint.
-This request was meticulously designed, incorporating the patient ID within the header and encapsulating the X-Ray results as a structured JSON payload all while making sure the original request was delivered back to user.
+This request was meticulously crafted, incorporating the patient ID within the header and encapsulating the X-Ray results as a structured JSON payload—all while ensuring the seamless delivery of the original request back to the user.

 3. **Audit Trail Functionality:**
-   To bolster system transparency and security, we developed an audit trail feature.
-This functionality allowed system administrators to track and monitor all user activities.
-By providing an overview of user interactions, it became easier to identify any potential security breaches promptly and take necessary actions.
-The audit trail feature was implemented using an AWS Lambda function.
-We established a new API route, designed to query AWS Athena using a specific SQL command against a CloudWatch database.
-The results of this query were then sent back as a unique URL, allowing them to download the audit trail as a CSV file for detailed analysis.
+   To enhance system transparency and security, we introduced an audit trail feature that empowered system administrators to monitor all user activities closely.
+This functionality offered a comprehensive overview of user interactions, facilitating the prompt identification of potential security breaches and enabling swift corrective actions.

+   The implementation of the audit trail feature involved the use of an AWS Lambda function.
+We created a new API route dedicated to querying AWS Athena with a specific SQL command against a CloudWatch database.
+The results of this query were subsequently provided as a unique URL, allowing administrators to download the audit trail as a CSV file for in-depth analysis.

 ![Improvements diagram](/diagrams/cloudfront-lambdas.jpg)

-These improvements collectively elevated the system's functionality, user experience, and security standards, ensuring a robust and seamless operation for both hospital staff and patients.
-By leveraging serverless technology, we ensured the system could effortlessly adapt to growing demands without the hassle of traditional server maintenance.
-This approach not only enhanced scalability but also significantly reduced operational overheads.
-Hospital staff and patients benefited from a consistently reliable, high-performing system, allowing them to focus on their core tasks without interruptions.
+These enhancements collectively advanced the system's functionality, user experience, and security standards, establishing a robust and seamless operation for both hospital staff and patients.
+Through the utilization of serverless technology, we guaranteed the system's effortless adaptation to escalating demands, eliminating the burdens associated with traditional server maintenance.
+This approach not only improved scalability but also substantially decreased operational overheads.
+Hospital staff and patients enjoyed the benefits of a consistently reliable, high-performing system, enabling them to concentrate on their core tasks without any interruptions.

 ## Final System Diagram

 ![Final diagram](/diagrams/Final-diagram.jpg)